BCRL-tylu/Matrix-optimisation/README.md

 # Matrix-optimisation
-The Cardinal processing and analysis codes
+The Cardinal processing and analytical codes